 06 of 08

 Sometimes called the South American San Francisco, the city is built on steep hills with colonial architecture overlooking the waterfront.
-Street art is alive and thriving in Valparaiso, unfortunately so is petty crime so make sure you keep an eye on your valuables.
+Street art is alive and thriving in Valparaiso, but unfortunately so is petty crime, so keep an eye on your valuables.

 07 of 08

 Chile is a land of extremes and while it's most often known for Patagonia in the south, it also has a vast desert in the north.